LightBurdenOfficial/SperoCoin/doc/README.md

-SperoCoin-Qt and SperoCoind
+SperoCoin-qt and SperoCoind
 ===========================

 Setup
 ---------------------
-SperoCoin-Qt is SperoCoin client with graphic interface.
+SperoCoin-qt is SperoCoin client with graphic interface.
 SperoCoind is the daemon for SperoCoin.
 They download and, by default, store the entire history of SperoCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download SperoCoin-Qt/SperoCoind, visit [sperocoin.org](https://sperocoin.org).
+To download SperoCoin-qt/SperoCoind, visit [sperocoin.org](https://sperocoin.org).

 Running
 ---------------------